Pioneering SME: Hydrautrans

 What is the added value of your system?

 Our mechanical-hydraulic system is less complex, transparent and reliable.
 Because there is no wear due to friction from metal to metal, maintenance is also kept to a minimum.
 And if you have to replace something, you can do that per pump, motor or gearbox.
 All that saves on costs.
-We have calculated that if taken everything in account - from installation to maintenance - the costs per kWh can be reduced by 4 percent.
+We have calculated that if take everything into account - from installation to maintenance - the costs per kWh can be reduced by 4 per cent.

 What are your challenges?

 “There is a limited number of potential launching customers.
 The most important thing is to convince offshore wind turbine manufacturers of our system.
 They will not simply abandon their own direct drive technology.
 It is a million-dollar investment.
 They are reluctant.
 Even though Bart van Neerbos has earned his spurs by being the first to build a permanent magnet direct drive wind turbine with Lagerweij on the Maasvlakte.

 In addition, financing is a challenge.
 We really have to start building, testing and optimizing pumps and motors.
 Although we receive project financing from TKI Wind op Zee for optimization, that is not nearly enough."